DHTMLX/docs-suite/docs/treegrid/features.md

 | [Auto-height for rows](../configuration/#autoheight-for-rows)                   | Learn how to configure auto-height for columns([Example](https://snippet.dhtmlx.com/4158ftak))                                                 |
 | [Row height](../configuration/#row-height)                                          | Learn how to configure the height of rows ([Example 1](https://snippet.dhtmlx.com/xl0i3yof), [Example 2](https://snippet.dhtmlx.com/kvl5y6nq)) |

-## How to customize DHTMLX TreeGrid and its cells
+## How to customize TreeGrid and its cells

 In this section you can learn how to configure the style of Grid and its cells.